GregTrevellick/VsixYeomanTemplates/README.md

 <!--BadgesEND-->

-A series of Visual Studio extensions for project templates that are scaffolded out using Yeoman.
+A series of Visual Studio IDE extensions for project templates that are scaffolded out using Yeoman.

 ## Give a Star! :star:
 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!